cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Step 3.
 Stand High Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In the SSH window from Step 1.

 Clone the starter code using ``git clone https://github.com/cs123-stanford/leggedgym.git``

 Enter the directory you just installed and run ``pip install -e .``

+TODO: describe how to find the code in vs code

 Edit the base height reward function so that Puppper stands up.
 Access the height of the robot relative to the ground using ``self.root_states[:, 2].unsqueeze(1) - self.measured_heights``.
 Teh desired base height is defined in ``self.cfg.rewards.base_height_target``.